NolValue/atomic/README.md

 ### Todos

- - Finish Auth/Login System (25% complete)
+ - Auth/Login System (100% complete)
- - Add Post Creation
+ - Add Post Creation (WIP)
+ - Feed Generation
- - Private Messaging(?)
+ - File Uploads
+ - Optimizations and Cleaning for 1.0 Release

 License
 ----

 Atomic is currently licensed under the GPLv3 License.
+See LICENSE file for more information.